Nonary/MonitorSwapAutomation/Readme.md

     ```

     Please make sure to escape the back slashes, as single slashes will not work in JSON.

 7. Install the script by right-clicking the `Install_as_Precommand.ps1` and selecting "Run with PowerShell".
 8. You will be prompted for administrator rights, as modifying Sunshine configuration will require admin rights in the coming future.
+9. Verify that the sunshine.conf file is configured properly, if successful the global_prep_cmd should look like this
+    global_prep_cmd = [{"do":"powershell.exe -executionpolicy bypass -file \"{PATH_TO_FOLDER}\\MonitorSwap-Dummy.ps1\"","elevated":"false","undo":"powershell.exe -executionpolicy bypass -command \"New-Item $env:TEMP/stream_ended.txt\""}]

+7. Install the script by right-clicking the `Install_as_Precommand.ps1` and selecting "Run with PowerShell".
+8. You will be prompted for administrator rights, as modifying Sunshine configuration will require admin rights in the coming future.